|from Spearfishing in Skatahori by Matt Barrett

 I choose my words carefully. " I can honestly say

-that I don't remember pushing my wife down.
+that I have never resorted to violence and I don't remember pushing my wife down.
 What I do know is that if you don't

 grab your gun and get up the mountain there could be a lot of bloodshed.

 Your pal Mister Octopus is dancing without a permit and it's only a matter